crim-ca/weaver/docs/source/processes.rst

 ``step`` within a `Workflow`_ process that requires data-type conversion between input/output of similar, but not perfectly, compatible definitions.

-For example, process :py:mod:`weaver.processes.builtin.jsonarray2netcdf` takes a single input JSON file which its content contains an array-list of NetCDF file references, and returns them directly as the corresponding list of output files.
-These two different file formats (single JSON to multiple NetCDF) can then be used to map two processes with these respective output and inputs.

 As of the latest release, following `builtin` processes are available:

+- :py:mod:`weaver.processes.builtin.collection_processor`

+    Implements parsing capabilities to support |ogc-api-proc-part3-collection-input|_ as defined by the |ogc-api-proc-part3|_ extension.
+This allows :ref:`Process Execution <proc_op_execute>` to employ :ref:`proc_col_inputs` in certain cases when conditions are met.

+- :py:mod:`weaver.processes.builtin.echo_process`

+    Corresponds to the |ogc-api-proc-echo|_ definition.
+This :term:`Process` is used to evaluate the :term:`API` against the `OGC Execution Test Suite (ETS)` for the `Weaver Product Implementation <ogc-ets-impl-ref>`_.
+It also is employed to test the implementation against a wide range of input and output formats.

 - :py:mod:`weaver.processes.builtin.file2string_array`

+    Transforms a :ref:`File Reference <file_ref_types>` input into :term:`JSON` file containing an array of file references as value.
+    This is typically employed to resolve a :term:`JSON` array containing multiple sub-file references, allowing to "*unpack*" a single item into multiple references.

+- :py:mod:`weaver.processes.builtin.file_index_selector`

+    Selects the single :ref:`File Reference <file_ref_types>` at the provided index within an array of file :term:`URL`.

 - :py:mod:`weaver.processes.builtin.jsonarray2netcdf`

+    Takes a single input :term:`JSON` file which its content contains an array-list of NetCDF file references, and returns them directly as the corresponding list of output files.
+These two different file formats (single :term:`JSON` to multiple NetCDF) can then be used to map two processes with these respective output and inputs.

 - :py:mod:`weaver.processes.builtin.metalink2netcdf`

+    Extracts and fetches NetCDF files from a Metalink file containing an URL, and outputs the NetCDF file at a given index of the list.

 All `builtin` processes are marked with :py:data:`weaver.processes.constants.CWL_REQUIREMENT_APP_BUILTIN` in the